 Creating my artwork is an unpredictable journey where the outcome is discovered by the method and material.
 My goal is to create engaging art, which prompts dialogue and contemplation.
 Therefore, the viewer is encouraged to draw on their imagination and see the work in their own individual way.

 Colour is a universal language that evokes an emotional response in all of us.
 Therefore, I am always aware and mindful when creating a piece of its emotional charge.
 As a result, I spend a lot of time mixing my palette of colours to find the right tones to embody the feeling I am trying to evoke.
 As I adapt and develop on my journey as an artist, so does my personality of painting colours.

 All of my artwork has a story behind it and is inspired by a memory, emotion, location or experience.
-Consequently, I paint intuitively, using gestural brushstrokes and direct applications of paint with a palette knife, creating intimacy and intensity.
-It is my aim for my work to have visual and emotional resonance, for viewers to be drawn into the painting to allow for reflection and contemplation.
+It is my aim for my work to have visual and emotional resonance.
+I want viewers to be drawn into the painting to allow for reflection and contemplation.

 For around ten years I have been regularly practicing art, studying it at school and university to Masters level.

 However, it was when I got my art studio in March 2016 that I feel I truly started experimenting with my own personal style.
 Except for my fellow contemporaries, I didn’t have tutors to guide, critique and influence me.
 Therefore I was able to experiment with different mediums and techniques until I began to establish my own artistic style.